ilknurCakir/CommunicateDataFindings/README.md

 The files in the folder are;

 exploratory.ipynb - includes exploratory data analysis

 exploratory.html - html page of EDA

 explanatory.ipynb - includes explanatory data analysis

 clean_data.csv - csv file including cleaned data

+output-toggle.tpl - file to make it possible to hide code cells and only display visualizations in the output cells when creating a slide deck

 ### Results